 Changing the Teaching of Economics

 GDAE seeks to improve economics education in a variety of ways.
 In 2014, our researchers participated in several conferences addressing this issue.
-Below are reports from those conferences and a request for your thoughts on the subject.
-Please take a moment to complete the survey below.
+Below are reports from those conferences.
+We encourage researchers and instructors to contribute materials on reforming economics teaching by emailing firstname.lastname@example.org.

 Jonathan M. Harris, October 2014